Splinter (Teenage Mutant Ninja Turtles): 1987 animated series

-In the final episode, "Divide and Conquer", Splinter explains to the turtles after they defeated Dregg that they are no longer his students but his equals and they have finally become ninja masters.

 Coming Out of Their Shells tour

 The 1990 live action concert tour entitled "Coming Out of Their Shells", saw Splinter described as the rat owned by Hamato Yoshi mutated to a humanoid form, rather than Yoshi himself mutated into a ratlike body, bringing him more in line with the original Mirage Comics incarnation as well as that of the then recently released feature film, which also followed the Mirage origin.
 In the concert events, he is still the Turtles' mentor in the martial arts, as well as encouraging their musical pursuits, and sings the track Skipping Stones as a solo ballad.
 He encourages the Turtles as they deal with the Shredder's plot to steal all music in the world, though he does not physically join the battles against Shredder or his foot soldiers.
-Peter Reneday reprises his role as the voice of Splinter with the exception of the song Skipping Stones, though both the show's Pay per view and VHS cast lists both leave him uncredited.
+Peter Renaday reprises his role as the voice of Splinter, but was uncredited.

 Archie TMNT Adventures comics

-Archie Comics published the Teenage Mutant Ninja Turtles Adventures which began as an adaptation of the 1987 TV series in comic form, though the series eventually deviated from this and began telling its own stories with little to no connection to the original cartoon, effectively becoming a separate continuity.
+Archie Comics published the Teenage Mutant Ninja Turtles Adventures which began as an adaptation of the 1987 TV series in comic form, though the series eventually deviated from this and began telling its own stories with little to no connection to the original animated series, effectively becoming a separate continuity.
 In the comic, they maintained Splinter's human background even when they started publishing original storylines.